Exploring the Exciting Features of iOS 26: What You Need to Know

 AirPods have not been left behind in this update.
 With the integration of iOS 26, users can expect several new functionalities:

-• Camera Remote Control: Take photos and start or stop video recordings directly from your AirPods with a simple press.
+• Camera Remote Control: Take photos and start or stop video recordings directly from your AirPods by pressing and holding the stem.
+Available on AirPods 4, AirPods 4 with ANC, and AirPods Pro 29.

-• Heart Rate Monitoring: The new AirPods Pro 3 includes heart rate monitoring features that sync with the Apple Health app.
+• Heart Rate Monitoring: The new AirPods Pro 3 include a heart rate sensor that pairs with the redesigned Fitness app on iPhone for over 50 workout types; data flows into Apple Health alongside other fitness metrics10.

 Siri’s Status

-While many users were hoping for major updates to Siri, Apple has announced that the anticipated improvements—expected to integrate advanced AI capabilities—will be delayed until next year.
-As of now, Siri remains in its current state, but rumors suggest that significant enhancements are on the horizon for 2026.
+While many users were hoping for major updates to Siri, Apple has confirmed that the anticipated improvements — expected to bring more advanced, personalized AI capabilities — will be delayed beyond the iOS 26 launch.
+As of now, Siri remains largely in its current state, with the bigger overhaul expected to roll out across iOS 26 point releases through 2026.

 Compatibility and Downloading iOS 26